brianshen0522/ROC-Tender-Data-Scraper/README.md

 - The scraper uses a two-phase approach:
   1. **Discovery Phase**: Finds tenders and saves basic information.
   2. **Detail Phase**: Fetches detailed information for tenders with a "found" status.
+- The project requires Chrome/Chromium and ChromeDriver installed for Selenium to work.